ben-d-g/etch-a-sketch/README.md

 ## Additional

 Now when the number of cells in the grid changes their size changes too, so as to fit in a 1000px x 1000px (ish) square.

+Also, colour randomisation has been added, although this can be removed by editing line 28 of etchASketch.js.